francescomambretti/Li2NH-LiNH2_mix/scripts/QE/obtain_configs/README.txt

-Get configurations, usually (but not mandatory) as .xyz files, usually from Franklin.
+Get configurations, usually (but not mandatory) as .xyz files, as well as all the other files necessary for running QE calculations.

-'prep_fold_from_franklin.sh' usually creates the right folders.
+`copy_from_MD.sh` creates folders and copies files within the same machine (MD to QE folder).

+`prep_fold_from_franklin.sh` creates the right folders on the local machine, based on MD trajectories present on a remote machine.

-'scp_all_to_daint.sh' is located on Franklin (or where the MD has been done); its purpose is to copy all the dump files onto Piz Daint
+`scp_all_to_daint.sh` is located where the MD has been done, e.g. on Franklin; its purpose is to copy all the dump files onto the machine were QE will be run, e.g. Piz Daint.